AnticOwl/anticowl.github.io/_Wip/2025-03-03-MirrorsEdge.md

 Let say you want to take a shot of Faith jumping from one roof to another.
 You will need to use the `Dolly` option from `MMultiplayer` to accomplish this.
 The great thing here is you won't need to add markups.
 So, to do so, follow these steps:

-* Press `F7` to start the recoding.
+* Press `F7` to start the recording.
-* Start running and make you jump.
+* Start running and make your jump.
 * Press `F7` again to stop the recording.
 * Press `2` to activate the freecam.
 * Press `F9` twice and then press `Insert` to open the Dolly interface.